-Great, make fun of me when I write all over myself with my Sharpie before surgery, but *this* is what happens when you aren’t careful! http://bit.ly/UD8qNF See???!!!
+Okay–make fun of me because I marked myself with my Sharpie before surgery, but *this* is what happens when you aren’t careful!
+Besides, the nurse told me to.

-So, it was either the second or the third time I had the cholesteatoma removed from my left eardrum, a nurse came in (while I was on the table, but before I was sedated) and confirmed what ear the surgery was on and then gave me a black Sharpie marker and said ‘Put an X on the ear that the surgery is going to be performed on.’
+It one one of the several times I was having an operation to have a cholesteatoma removed from my left eardrum.
+A nurse came in.
+I was on the table in my hospital gown.
+Holding her clipboard, she confirmed which ear I was having the surgery on, made a few notes, and then gave me a black Sharpie marker and said ‘Put an X on the ear that the surgery is going to be performed on.’

 Dr. T.: ‘What did you do?’